A new proof of Harish-Chandra's integral formula: Introduction

 Harish-Chandra's proof of (\ref{eqn:hc}) relies on algebraic constructions that he develops for the purpose of studying Fourier transforms on a semisimple Lie algebra, and the theorem appears as an auxiliary result within a large project in harmonic analysis and representation theory.
 These may be reasons that analogous integrals over groups other than $U(N)$ have received relatively little attention from mathematical physicists,\footnotemark although Forrester, Ipsen, Liu and Zhang have recently used the Harish-Chandra integrals over $O(N)$ and $USp(2N)$ to derive eigenvalue probability densities for certain matrix product ensembles \cite{FILZ}.

 In this paper, we prove Harish-Chandra's formula by relating the heat flow on a semisimple Lie algebra to the heat flow on a Cartan subalgebra.
 The proof generalizes the methods employed by Itzykson and Zuber in their first proof of the HCIZ formula in \cite{IZ}.
 The main purpose of our proof is to provide insight into the asymptotics of (\ref{eqn:hc}) as the rank of $G$ increases.
-Leading-order asymptotics for (\ref{eqn:hciz}) as $N \to \infty$ were formally computed by Matytsin \cite{AM} and rigorously justified by Guionnet and Zeitouni \cite{GZ, AG}, while Bun et al. have reformulated these results in terms of particle trajectories concentrating around an instanton \cite{BBMP}.
+Leading-order asymptotics for (\ref{eqn:hciz}) as $N \to \infty$ were formally computed by Matytsin \cite{AM} and rigorously justified by Guionnet and Zeitouni \cite{GZ, AG}, while Bun et al.~have reformulated these results in terms of particle trajectories concentrating around an instanton \cite{BBMP}.

 The central result in \cite{AM, GZ, AG} on the large-$N$ asymptotics of the HCIZ integral is an expression for the leading-order contribution in terms of a particular solution to the complex Burgers' equation.
-It has been shown that this phenomenon can be understood in terms of a relationship between the HCIZ integral and the Calogero-Moser system \cite{GM}.
-In fact, Harish-Chandra integrals arise naturally in the study of the quantum Calogero-Moser system, where the homomorphism of invariant differential operators that Harish-Chandra uses to derive (\ref{eqn:hc}) has been shown to provide a quantum Hamiltonian reduction of the algebra of differential operators on a reductive Lie algebra \cite{LS, PE}.
-We elaborate on the relationship between Harish-Chandra integrals and Calogero-Moser systems in Section \ref{subsec:cm_relationship} below.
+It has been shown that this phenomenon can be understood in terms of a relationship between the HCIZ integral and the Calogero--Moser system \cite{GM}.
+In fact, Harish-Chandra integrals arise naturally in the study of the quantum Calogero--Moser system, where the homomorphism of invariant differential operators that Harish-Chandra uses to derive (\ref{eqn:hc}) has been shown to provide a quantum Hamiltonian reduction of the algebra of differential operators on a reductive Lie algebra \cite{LS, PE}.
+We elaborate on the relationship between Harish-Chandra integrals and Calogero--Moser systems in Section \ref{subsec:cm_relationship} below.

 While it suffices for the purposes of this paper to relate heat flow on a Lie algebra to heat flow on a Cartan subalgebra, one could obtain richer information by studying the relationship between Brownian motion on the full algebra and Brownian motion confined to a Weyl chamber.
 This latter process is an analogue of Dyson Brownian motion and has been studied by Grabiner in \cite{DG}.
 The arguments regarding asymptotics for the $U(N)$ integral in \cite{GZ, AG} rely on a large-deviations principle for Dyson Brownian motion, suggesting that a similar investigation of processes on general Weyl chambers could prove useful in the study of integrals over other groups.